Freedisch/litmus/Litmus-Portal-Development-Guide.md

 ## **Setup the Portal services locally**

-To set up and log in to Litmus Portal locally, expand the available services just created and look for the `litmusportal-server-service` service in the `litmus` namespace s since the server service contains GraphQL and Authentication required for the portal.
+To set up and log in to Litmus Portal locally, expand the available services just created in the `litmus` namespace since the server service contains GraphQL and Authentication required for the portal.

 ```bash
 kubectl get svc -n litmus